joeworkman/kiwi-services/README.md

 ## Installation

 Simply download the zip of this repository (or clone the repo for my fellow geeks) to your machine and follow the instructions for each individual service.

+## Requirements

+Simply make sure that you are running the latest Kiwi goodness.
+Its recommended that you have at least version **v3.03**.